Read stories from the bike tour researchers who cycled around the UK.

-For the Commission to understand the reality of UK food, farming and countryside, we need to go on the road.
-Between April and November 2018 our team will wend its way through dozens of villages and towns throughout England, Scotland, Wales and Northern Ireland, listening to people who have been much talked about but little heard in debates on food, farming and the countryside, and recording what they tell us about their hopes, needs, challenges and success stories.
+For the Commission to understand the reality of UK food, farming and countryside, we needed to go on the road.
+Between April and November 2018 our team wended their way through dozens of villages and towns throughout England, Scotland, Wales and Northern Ireland, listening to people who have been much talked about but little heard in debates on food, farming and the countryside, and recording what they told us about their hopes, needs, challenges and success stories.

-The bike tour is emblematic of the Commission’s intentions to talk to people in rural communities around the UK about what matters to them.
-By getting on a bike and going to where people are, mainly by invitation but otherwise simply through showing up out of interest and curiosity, we hope that we demonstrate that we are serious about involving the broadest cross section of citizens and communities in our work.
-We are showing up in high streets, supermarkets, farmers markets, livestock markets, schools, sheltered housing, health centres, community centres, workplaces and the pub.
-We are meeting people where they are, to talk to people about what matters to them, about where they live and work, in language that is simple, straightforward and familiar.
+By getting on a bike and going to where people live, mainly by invitation but otherwise simply through showing up out of interest and curiosity, we demonstrated that we are serious about involving the broadest cross section of citizens and communities in our work.
+We showed up in high streets, supermarkets, farmers markets, livestock markets, schools, sheltered housing, health centres, community centres, WI meetings, workplaces and pubs.

-On the bike, we are carrying our ‘engagement tools’ – cameras, iPads, and audio recording.
-We are using digital tools to capture responses to simple questions, but we are also inviting and encouraging people to record themselves or talk to camera.
-This alone will enable us to create a vivid picture of the rich diversity and complexity of UK rural communities and countryside (and urban settings too when we pass through).
+On the bike, we used digital tools to capture responses to simple questions, which enabled us to create a vivid picture of the rich diversity and complexity of UK rural communities and countryside (and urban settings too when we passed through).